-- A Self-Test GFCI receptacle has all the features of a conventional GFCI receptacle.
+- An AFCI/Self-Test GFCI receptacle has all the features of a conventional GFCI receptacle.
 In addition, this receptacle tests itself periodically to confirm the GFCI electronics are functional.
-The Status Indicator Light will be solid green when the GFCI is powered from Line side and working correctly. - Self-Test Indications: If the Status Indicator Light is solid or flashing RED a problem may exist.
-Press the TEST button to trip the GFCI.
-If unable to Reset, replace the GFCI.
-NOTE: The status indicator may flash Red at power "ON" and Reset.
+The Status Indicator Light will be solid GREEN when the AFCI/GFCI is wired correctly, has power, is reset and working correctly. - Self-Test Indications: If the Status Indicator Light is solid or a constant flashing RED a problem may exist.
+Press the TEST button to trip the AFCI/GFCI.
+If unable to reset, replace the AFCI/GFCI.
+NOTE: The status indicator may flash RED at power "ON" and RESET. - GFCI Trip if the AFCI/GFCI trips either from a ground fault or pressing of the TEST button the indicator will turn OFF. - AFCI Trip if the AFCI/GFCI trips as a result of detecting a potential arcing fault the indicator light will turn OFF similar to when it trips due to a ground fault, but will also display two quick flashes of RED every five seconds.
+Press the RESET button to reset the AFCI/GFCI.
+If the device trips and continues to indicate an AFCI trip please contact an electrician.

-Self Test Cat.
-No. Description GFTR1-5L 15A-125VAC, 60Hz Tamper Resistant GFCI with leads GFTR2-5L 20A-125VAC, 60Hz Tamper Resistant GFCI with leads All devices rated 20A feed-through
+Cat.
+No. Description AGTR1 15A-125VAC, 60Hz Tamper Resistant AFCI/Self Test GFCI AGTR2 20A-125VAC, 60Hz Tamper Resistant AFCI/Self Test GFCI All devices rated 20A feed-through

 SmartlockPro is a Trademark of Leviton Manufacturing Co., Inc. registered in the United States, Canada, Mexico and China.
 LIMITED 2 YEAR WARRANTY AND EXCLUSIONS

 Leviton warrants to the original consumer purchaser and not for the benefit of anyone else that this product at the time of its sale by Leviton is free of defects in materials and workmanship under normal and proper use for two years from the purchase date.
 Leviton's only obligation is to correct such defects by repair or replacement, at its option.
-For details visit www.leviton. com or call 1-800-824-3005.
+For details visit www.leviton.com or call 1-800-824-3005.
 This warranty excludes and there is disclaimed liability for labor for removal of this product or reinstallation.
-This warranty is warranty is verloaded, misused, opened, abused, or altered in any manner, or is not used under normal operating conditions or not in accordance with any labels or instructions.
+This warranty is void if this product is installed improperly or in an improper environment, overloaded, misused, opened, abused, or altered in any manner, or is not used under normal operating conditions or not in accordance with any labels or instructions.
 There are no other or implied warranties of any kind, including merchantability and fitness for a particular purpose, but if any implied warranty is required by the applicable jurisdiction, the duration of any such implied warranty, including merchantability and fitness for a particular purpose, is limited to two years.
-Leviton is not liable for incidental, indirect, special, or consequential damages, including without limitation, damage to, or loss of use of, any equipment, lost sales or profits of delay or failure to perform this warranty obligation.
-The remedies provided herein are the exclusive remedies under this warranty, whether based on contract, tort or otherwise.
+Leviton is not liable for incidental, indirect, special, or consequential damages, including without limitation, damage to, or loss of use of, any equipment, lost sales or profits or delay or failure to perform this warranty obligation.
+The remediac